azref12/mkdocs-ubeatz/ubeatz/docs/update/changephonenumber.md

 ## Change Phone Number

 Endpoint
 ````
-    url/user/changephonenumber/ [PUT]
+[PUT] url/user/changephonenumber/
 ````
-use this ``json`` file with the format below to change phone number
+use this ``json`` file with the format below to change phone number.
 ````
 {
     "username": "anonim12",